RusFortunat/NumberGuessingWithAI/README.md

 ## Model

 The app uses a pre-trained neural network to process user image and produce the answer.
 The neural networks was trained on MNIST handwritten digits datasets with use of a [Machine Learning package](https://github.com/RusFortunat/java_ML_library) that I have written myself in Java.
-The network's guessing accuracy is about 89%: it guesses well 0-5 digits, and almost never guesses 7 correctly..
+The network's guessing accuracy is about 89%.
 For better results, try drawing numbers in the middle of the drawing field and avoid touching the borders.

 ## View